lmoyo/email-app/README.md

 # email-app
-An application for sending email campaigns built using Node and React
+This respository is currenty a work in progress.

+This is a full stack project in which I will be using React, Node and MongoDB to build an application for sending email campaigns.